Achieving Operational Excellence

 FMI reserves the right to change, add, or cancel programs according to the needs of the industry.

 Dress code for this seminar is Business Casual.
-Weather in Clearwater Beach, Irvine and Houston varies.
+Weather in Fort Myers and Scottsdale varies.
 We recommend that you check the weather for the area prior to packing.
-Click here to see Clearwater Beach's 10-day forecast, here for Irvine's 10-day forecast, or here for Houston's 10-day forecast.
+Check the 10-day forecast for Fort Myers or the 10-day forecast for Scottsdale.

 Continuing Education Credits

 You can earn up to 13 hours of continuing education credits by completing this program.
 A certificate of completion will be awarded to you at the conclusion of the program.
 You may use this certificate for self-reporting purposes to many state and local continuing education entities.

 FMI Corporation is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37219-2417.
 Website: www.nasba.org.